Heimdal

 • IAM-driven biometric data: this method asks for user biometric info like a fingerprint, retinal scan, facial recognition, and voice recognition.

-Once the authentication step is completed, users naturally need to gain access to specific data to perform their tasks.
-Thus, they need authorization and among the most encountered authorization methods we can mention:
+Once the authentication step is completed, users gain access to specific data to perform their tasks.
+Authorization policies depend on the organization’s security needs and compliance regulations.
+The three main authorization types are:

 Role-Based Access Control